bitauth/libauth/README.md

 ## Purpose

 Libauth is designed to be **flexible**, **lightweight**, and **easily auditable**.
-Rather than providing a single, overarching object-oriented API, all functionality is composed from simple functions.
+Rather than providing a single, overarching, object-oriented API, all functionality is composed from simple functions.
 This has several benefits:

 - **Flexibility** – Even highly-complex functionality is built-up from simpler functions.
 These lower-level functions can be used to experiment, tweak, and remix your own higher-level methods without maintaining a fork of the library.
 - **Smaller application bundles** – Applications can import only the methods they need, eliminating the unused code (via [dead-code elimination](https://webpack.js.org/guides/tree-shaking/)).